dgcamblor/UMIvar/Biología y medicina/Epigenética/Horvath's clock.md

-The first [[Epigenetic clock]] that aimed at predicting age through a multi-tissue predictor that uses DNA methylation.
+The first [[Epigenetic clock]] that aimed at predicting age through a multi-tissue predictor using DNA methylation.
+Previous clocks were only applicable to single tissues.

 It uses a characterized set of 353 CpG sites [@horvathDNAMethylationAge2013].